Some frequently asked questions our customers enquire about! Feel free to contact us should you have more questions.

 You can always e-mail Boost 2 Drive and we will investigate.

-If the concern is of an ethical standard then it may be necessary to take your matter to the Commercial Passenger Vehicles Victoria and have them investigate the matter to resolve.
+In the rare situation the concern is of an ethical standard then it may be necessary to take your matter to the Commercial Passenger Vehicles Victoria and have them investigate the matter to resolve.
+We can guide you through the process if it is needed.

 Copies of the process can be obtained from Vicroads Customer Service Centres, or by calling the Commercial Passenger Vehicles Victoria on 1800 638 802